 As alluded to, BLACK PANTHER 2 won’t be the actual name of the movie, which means that the series is taking a title route more similar to the THOR and CAPTAIN AMERICA movies instead of IRON MAN or GUARDIANS OF THE GALAXY, which is to say choosing a subtitle instead of just a number.
 Presumably, whatever will follow the colon after BLACK PANTHER will give audiences a direct indication of where the story is going, which explains why that information is being withheld for now.

-With the film still being more than two years away, we really don’t know all that much about BLACK PANTHER 2, but we can be certain that Chadwick Boseman will be back playing the eponymous role aka T’Challa.
-Following their appearances in AVENGERS: INFINITY WAR and AVENGERS: ENDGAME, Danai Gurira, Letitia Wright and Winston Duke will likely reprise their respective roles as Okoye, Shuri and M'Baku, and there are also expectations that we will once again get to see characters like Lupita Nyong'o's Nakia, Daniel Kaluuya's W'Kabi, Martin Freeman's Everett K. Ross and John Kani's T'Chaka.
+With the film still being more than two years away, we really don’t know all that much about BLACK PANTHER 2, but following their appearances in AVENGERS: INFINITY WAR and AVENGERS: ENDGAME, Danai Gurira, Letitia Wright and Winston Duke will likely reprise their respective roles as Okoye, Shuri and M'Baku, and there are also expectations that we will once again get to see characters like Lupita Nyong'o's Nakia, Daniel Kaluuya's W'Kabi, Martin Freeman's Everett K. Ross and John Kani's T'Chaka.

 There’s still a lot more to learn about the film, so stay tuned for more updates and mark your calendars for May 6, 2022.